 This course presents a survey of the period of thought from Scholasticism to modern critical philosophy.
 Special attention will be given to Descartes, Spinoza, Locke, Kant, Hegel, Schopenhauer, Nietzsche, Kierkegaard and major twentieth century thinkers.
-Alternate years, Spring '11.
+Spring, odd years.

 PHI 380-389 TOPICS IN PHILOSOPHY (W)